NextCenturyCorporation/MCS/README.md

 Desired screen width.
 If value given, it must be more than `450`.
 If none given, screen width will default to `600`.

+#### video_enabled

+(boolean, optional)

+Save videos of the RGB frames, depth masks, object instance segmentation masks (if returned in the output by the chosen metadata tier), 2D top-down scene views, and the heatmap images given to us in `make_step_prediction` by the AI performer.

 ### Using the Config File to Generate Scene Graphs or Maps

 1. Save your .ini MCS configuration file with: